shaneu/indahaus/README.md

 ## ✍️ TODO <a name = "todo"></a>

+- Add support for tracing and metrics collection.
 - Integration tests: go has amazing built in support for running integration tests using the httptest package
 - Install a migration framework to allow us to update, and roll back, or database schema
 - Improved error handling: We should create a subset of trusted errors or a custom error to respond to the user with without leaking too much information about our system

+## ✍️ Regrets <a name = "regrets"></a>

+These are things I would have liked to have done/been able to do differently.

+Right now requests are being handled by 2 different ServeHTTP methods - the echo framework and the gqlgen framework.
+This means that my centralized error handling/reporting is split into two - I have to have one for the graphql requests and one for the three REST routes.
+Now, the argument could be made that those 3 REST routes, /liveness, /readiness, and /debug/vars are not the business deliverable here and so elegant error handling and the like isn't critical, and I could easily be persuaded.
+What if tomorrow though a client comes and says I will give you 1 billion dollars if you write a rest endpoint for this service that I can use because Acme Corp doesn't use graphql?
+I mean, a billion dollars, that's a lotta green.
+I dug through the gqlgen source quite a bit and they don't expose a way to have it simply manage the graphql query execution and let the consumer choose the transport, which would have been nice.

 ## ✍️ Author <a name = "author"></a>

 [@shaneu](https://github.com/shaneu)